Can You Sue the Owner of a Boat in Florida if the Captain Caused the Accident?

 Alternatively, the owner of a boat can often be held liable as the pilot or captain’s employer.
 Ferry operators, helmsmen, yacht pilots, and other people responsible for steering or captaining a boat or ship are often hired by the owner.
 In cases where a commercial company owns the vessel, you can often hold their negligent captain or pilot responsible, but you can also sue the boat owner for their share of the fault.

 If a boat owner let a friend or inexperienced child or family member drive, that boat owner could also be partly liable for putting an inexperienced operator at the controls.
+Our lawyers for the Fisher Island ferry accident have experience handling lawsuits like this.

 Filing a Lawsuit against a Boat Captain’s Employer in Florida